clemencehuang/Project_1/README.md

 ### Credits
 Thank you to the following people who have helped me on my web development journey so far and in supporting me with my first project.

-* [Komal Karir](https://github.com/kkarir-waes) - My enthusiastic course tutor who has been a great support whenever there is a hurdle to overcome and who has been inspired me to embrace my geeky side.
+* [Komal Karir](https://github.com/kkarir-waes) - My enthusiastic course tutor who has been a great support whenever there is a hurdle to overcome and who has inspired me to embrace my inner geek.
-* **My fellow students** - My fellow Fullstack Web Development bootcamp students who make it such a fun class to be in, the support we offer one another so far has been immense.
+* **My fellow students** - My fellow Fullstack Web Development bootcamp students who make it such a fun class to be in — the support we offer one another so far has been immense.
 Special shout out to [Phil De Hovre](https://github.com/phildehovre)!

 ### General References